Org architecture

 | Treasury | Customers, investors, internal | Treasury balance | Protocol or off-chain settlement |

 Subscription does NOT debit treasury — failure modes diverge.
-A TRUST with no treasury but an active product still needs to keep running.
-Treasury is the TRUST's own money.
+A Company with no treasury but an active product still needs to keep running.
+Treasury is the Company's own money.

-- Entity — flexible shell.
+- Company — flexible shell.
 No enforced state machine.
 Custom org structures.

 - Venture — growth engine.
 Cap table, vesting, governance, fundraising rounds.